English Fowling Gun,

 , taught by gunmaker Jack Brooks.
 With this video you can learn to engrave in the manner and style of the original masters.

 In this presentation the nationally known traditional longrifle builder Jack Brooks teaches the viewer the essentials of chasing, pushing & wriggle engraving.
 Beginning with the basic tools, Jack shows the sharpening and heat treating of both square and chisel point engraving tools, and demonstrates the techniques used by period American gunsmiths to decorate their firearms.
 In addition, the engraving of several original 18th and 19th century longrifles is examined in detail.
 Over 70 minutes long.
-VHS format.
+DVD format.

 We also recommend our new catalog, which describes this kit in great detail, explains the options, and shows most individual parts in exact full size photographs.
 Prices may change, over the years, but the technical data, dimensions, instructions, and precise photos will make this 432 page book an essential too on your work bench.